 Use the blue tabs above to navigate through the guide.
 You will find information on:

 If you require more help, please send me an email on email@example.com or you can set up an appointment here

-This is a course taken by all students in the Commerce Faculty.
-It is intended to furnish students with the main intellectual skills required in the study and practice of business at all levels.
-The focus is on the development of critical reasoning skills, including the ability to analyse and construct logical arguments, to research problems, to articulate competing viewpoints and to form independent judgements about contentious issues of policy and practice.
-The approach of the course is centred on case studies and controversies in areas of special relevance to an understanding of commercial activity and the social and political environment in which it occurs. (from Commerce Faculty Handbook, 2011)
+This course is intended to furnish students with the intellectual resources required for success in a globalised knowledge-dependent economy.
+The focus is on the development of critical reasoning skills, in particular, the skills involved in assessing the quality of evidence available; using that evidence to reach the best-justified conclusion possible; and then efficiently and persuasively communicating those conclusions to relevant stakeholders.
+More broadly, the course focuses on developing the means to form independent judgements about contentious issues of policy and practice.
+The approach of the course is centred on case studies and controversies in areas of special relevance to understanding commercial activity as occurring within particular social and political environments, and on how those environments affect our ability to make rational decisions. (from Commerce Faculty Handbook, 2020).